statscol/tts-ai-public-figure/README.md

 # TTS-ai-public-figure

 Training Text-to-speech using Colombia's president Gustavo Petro public press conferences and speeches available online (mostly on youtube).
-This repo shows how to use the TTS library to train a custom voice model from a public figure voice.
+This repo shows how to use the TTS library to train|fine-tune a custom voice model from a public figure's voice.

 ## Model
 The model used was a fine-tuned version of [VITS](https://arxiv.org/pdf/2106.06103.pdf).
+The base model was one of the pretrained models in spanish `tts_models--es--css10--vits`.
-Given its architecture (parallel end to-end TTS) is one the most straightforward options we can use to train a voice model (Vocoder tuning is not required).
+Given its architecture (parallel end to-end TTS) VITS is one the most straightforward options we can use to train a voice model (Vocoder tuning is not required).

 ## Dataset